Ronald M. Mottl

-Ronald Milton Mottl (born February 6, 1934) is an American lawyer and politician who served as a Democratic member of the state House of Representatives of Ohio from 1987 to 1997.
-Before that, he served four terms in the United States House of Representatives from 1975 to 1983.
+Ronald Milton Mottl (February 6, 1934 – October 13, 2023) was an American lawyer and politician who served in the Ohio General Assembly for multiple decades.
+A member of the Democratic Party, he previously served four terms in the United States House of Representatives from 1975 to 1983.

 Early life

-Mottl was born in Cleveland, Ohio to Miroslav Václav Josef Mottl (1899-1945) and Anna Huml (1903-1990), a couple of Czech descent.
+Ronald Milton Mottl was born in Cleveland, Ohio, to Miroslav Václav Josef Mottl and Anna Hummel, a couple of Czech descent.
 His father, an immigrant from Počaply, died from chronic valvular heart disease when he was 11.
-His mother, born in Pittsburgh to parents from Kvaň and Mýto, remarried to Václav Schovánek (1907-1987) from Kladno.
+His mother, born in Pittsburgh to parents from Kvaň and Mýto, remarried to Václav Schovánek from Kladno.
 Mottl graduated from Parma Schaaf High School in 1952 and later was inducted into the school’s athletic hall of fame.

+College and military service

 He attended the University of Notre Dame for which he played baseball in 1955.
 He served in the United States Army Reserves in 1957.

 Career

-He is a lawyer, and served in the city council of Parma, Ohio from 1960 to 1966 and the Ohio state legislature from 1967 until 1975, before serving in the United States House of Representatives from 1975 to 1983.
+Mottl was a lawyer, and served on the city council of Parma, Ohio from 1960 to 1966 and the Ohio state legislature from 1967 until 1975.

+Congress

+Mottl served four terms in the U.S. House of Representatives from 1975 to 1983.
 A conservative Democrat, Mottl was an ally of Ronald Reagan's legislative agenda.
+In 1982, Mottl lost the Democratic primary to Ed Feighan, thereby losing his seat.

+Return to state legislature
-He lost the Democratic primary to Ed Feighan in 1982, thereby losing his seat.
-He then returned to local politics, serving on the Parma school board from 1985 until 1986, and as president of the school board in 1986, until he was elected to the Ohio House of Representatives, where he served until 1997.

-He now lives in North Royalton, Ohio, and was an unsuccessful candidate for Mayor of North Royalton in 1999.
+Mottl returned to local politics, serving on the Parma school board from 1985 until 1986, and as president of the school board in 1986, until he was elected to the Ohio House of Representatives, where he served until 1997.
+He was also an unsuccessful candidate for mayor of North Royalton, Ohio in 1999.

 Personal life

-Mottl has four children.
-Ronald Jr. and Rhonda are from his first marriage and Ron Michael and Amanda Leigh are from his second marriage to Debbi.
+Mottl had four children.
+Ronald Jr. and a daughter are from his first marriage and a son and daughter are from his second marriage to Debbie.
+Ron Jr. was a representative in the Ohio House of Representatives for one term from 1997 to 1998 immediately succeeding his father.

+Death

+Mottl died on October 13, 2023, at the age of 89.